ton-community/ton-docs/docs/participate/run-nodes/run-docker.md

 ```
 ## Change of data storage path:

-By default Ton and Mytoncore works are stored in **/var/lib/docker/volumes/**
+By default TON and Mytoncore works are stored in **/var/lib/docker/volumes/**

 You can change it in the file docker-compose.yml, by indicating the required route in **volumes** section